telescopeѲptics.net ▪▪▪▪ CONTENTS

 Since it is the contrast level that determines resolution limit to extended details, like those on planetary surface, this implies that larger apertures, in general, outperform smallest ones in this respect, despite having a larger seeing error.
 At the same time, a range of apertures between really large and small apertures offer best performance level.

-As the magnitude of seeing error increases, the visual seeing error shifts closer to the long exposure mode (FIG. 51).
+As the magnitude of seeing error increases, the visual seeing error shifts closer to the long exposure mode (FIG. 87, bottom).
 As the graph at left shows, even in the full long-exposure mode (unlikely to occur in visual observing), loss of contrast transfer in larger apertures tends to be roughly offset by their size.
 In other words, contrast level remains similar in wide range of apertures.
 Since the actual visual seeing is between short- and long-exposure mode, the implication is that larger apertures tend to retain edge in contrast-related resolution, with the optimum aperture size being somewhere between small (D/r0~1) and large ones (D/r0~5, or more).

 Closer to the observer, it is terrain topography, immediate surroundings and the very parts of a telescope itself that can create layers of unsteady air resulting in wavefront deformations.